HTTPS and SEO: Does SSL Affect Google Rankings?

 index index.html;

-Every HTTP URL must 301 redirect to its HTTPS equivalent.
-This is critical for:
+Every HTTP URL must 301 redirect (permanent) to its exact HTTPS equivalent.
+This single step does three jobs:

-- Ensuring users always land on the secure version
+- Guarantees users always land on the secure version.

 # Test redirect (should return 301 with HTTPS location)